COVID-19 PANDEMIC PERIOD

 Day 5&6 Erindi Game Reserve

-We leave Twylfontein driving through the semi-arid hot region and pass Omaruru heading to Erindi game reserve.
+We leave Twylfontein driving through the semi-arid hot region heading to Erindi game reserve.
 Erindi, meaning “a place of water”, one of the iconic and pristine conservation areas located in central Namibia.
 The game reserve boosts a big number of cheetahs, Oryx and other wildlife species.
 We have a sunset jeep safari and two safaris on the following day.DBL

 Day 7&8 Swakopmund

 We drive through the flat open landscape towards south west of Namibia, driving pass the Spitskope granite domes to the coast and visit Cape Cross seal colony.
-After spending some time walking through the seals, we drive to the hotel in Swakopmund.
+After spending some time watching the seals, we drive to the hotel in Swakopmund.
 We have a day free to explore the town or book optional activities such as: sand boarding, quad biking, fishing or flights over the desert.B

 Day 9&10 Naukluft National Park/Sossusvlei